danog/MadelineProtoDocs/docs/API_docs/constructors/appWebViewResultUrl.md

 ---
 title: "appWebViewResultUrl"
-description: "Contains the link that must be used to open a named bot web app."
+description: "Contains the link that must be used to open a direct link Mini App."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---